Original Article

 During each experiment, players move their feet, while their forces vary.
 We define a foot event as a peak of the marker position which indicates that the player raised his heel.
 We define a force event as follows: let t1 a time when the decreasing force signal crosses the smooth component of the force; let t2 the next time when the increasing force signal crosses back the smooth component of the force; let tmin the time of the minimum force between t1 and t2; if the difference between the smooth component of the force and the force itself at time tmin is greater than a given threshold, then t1 is defined as a force event.
 We set the threshold at 100 n.

-We computed the empirical probability density function (PDF) of occurrence of a foot event at time t+Embedded Image when a force event occured at time t, denoted by P(Embedded Image ), for Embedded Image in ±220 ms. We call it force-foot co-occurrence PDF.
+We computed the empirical probability density function (PDF) of occurrence of a foot event at time t+ Inline Formula when a force event occured at time t, denoted by P( Inline Formula ), for Inline Formula in ±220 ms. We call it force-foot co-occurrence PDF.
 A uniform PDF indicates no correlation between force and foot events.

 Results